In this video, Ida senior audiologist, Melanie Gregory, describes the Reflective Journal and explains how it can be used.

 We have developed a reflection guide to help you get a deeper insight into your clinical practice.
 It can inspire you to start thinking and working in new ways by looking back at your current practice and improve in the fugure.

 To modify your current practice, it is very important to have a good understanding of your current behavior.
-Reflection can be used after each patient, after patients who are particularly challenging or after a specific success with a patient.
+Reflection can be used after each appointment, after a particularly challenging appointment, or after a specific success with a client.

 The Reflective Journal was developed in collaboration with Christine DePlacido, Senior Lecturer in the Audiology Department at Queen Margaret University in Edinburgh, Scotland.